Kharlton Belmar

-Kharlton Belmar (born December 1, 1992) is a professional footballer who plays as a forward for Richmond Kickers in USL League One.
-Born in the United States, he represents the Grenada national team.
+Kharlton Belmar (born December 1, 1992) is a professional footballer who plays as a forward for Charlotte Independence in USL League One.
+Born in the United States, he plays for the Grenada national team.

 Career

 College and amateur

 Belmar spent his entire college career at Virginia Commonwealth University.
 He made a total of 76 appearances for the Rams and tallied 18 goals and five assists.

 He also played in the Premier Development League for Mississippi Brilla and Portland Timbers U23s.

 Professional

 Portland Timbers 2

 On January 15, 2015, Belmar was selected in the second round (34th overall) of the 2015 MLS SuperDraft by the Portland Timbers.
 However, he was cut from camp and he ended up signing with USL affiliate club Portland Timbers 2.
 On March 29, he made his professional debut for the club and scored twice in a 3–1 victory over Real Monarchs SLC.

 On October 1, 2015, Belmar was signed by the Cosmos on a short-term loan deal from Timbers 2.